Sport in Halifax, Nova Scotia: Community sport

 The municipal and provincial governments maintain a network of public parks, sports fields, skating arenas, and other facilities throughout urban and rural areas of the municipality.
 Additionally, many schools in the Halifax Regional School Board and several universities make use of their gymnasiums and sports fields for community use outside of school programs.
 Ranging from walking trails and provincial parks to tennis courts, swimming pools, shooting ranges and artificial turf soccer fields, Halifax residents have access to virtually every type of sport facility, with organized leagues available throughout the area.

 Gaelic sports

 The Gaelic games of Hurling and Gaelic football, governed by the Gaelic Athletic Association, are played in Halifax.
 The local team is the Halifax Gaels.
 The team competes in the Eastern Canada GAA division.
 Beginners are actively encouraged.

 Paddling

-HRM's plentiful sheltered lakes in the urban core of Dartmouth and Halifax provide private paddling clubs with some of the best race courses in Canada, in particular Lake Banook.
+The urban core of the Halifax Regional Municipality (HRM) has many sheltered lakes.
+These lakes provide private paddling clubs with some of the best race courses in Canada, in particular Lake Banook.
 Lake Banook and all the clubs on the lake hosted World Senior Canoe Kayak Championships in 1997, 2009 and 2023.